david-macmahon/BLDistributedDataProducts.jl/README.md

 Datasets are recorded and reduced on multipe nodes during and after observatings sessions.
 The GBT separates the concept of *project ID* (e.g. `AGBT22B_999` and *session ID* (e.g. `01`), but we consider a session to be a concatentation of GBT's project ID and session ID (e.g. `AGBT22B_999_01`).
-Within a sessions, each observation is called a `scan`.
+Within sessions, each observation is called a `scan`.
 GBT assigns monotonically increasing scan numbers to scans in a session.
-These are usually displayed as four digit integers with leading zeros (e.g. `0001`).
-This package returnd scans using a `NamedTuple` containing four fields:
+These are usually displayed as four digit strings with leading zeros (e.g. `0001`).

-  * `imjd` - The integer *modified Julian date* (MJD) of the start of the scan
-  * `smjd` - The second in the MJD (0-86400)
-  * `src` - The name of the *source* being observed
-  * `scan` - The four digit GBT scan number (as a `String`)

-When passing a `scan` parameter it is allowed to pass a `NamedTuple` with only some of these fields defined, but it is also allowed and often sufficient to just pass just an integer scan number (e.g. `23`) rather than a `NamedTuple`.

-Each scan can have multiple *products* associated with it.
-Essentially a product is a file.
 Each recording node for a given scan has a portion of the data for that scan.
-The data are distributed over the nodes in *bands* (i.e. racks) containing eight *banks* (i.e. nodes) each.
-This package refers to the `(band, bank)` tuple as a *slot*.
+The data are distributed over the nodes in one or more *bands* (i.e.  racks) containing eight *banks* (i.e. nodes) each.
 In a GUPPI RAW product, the band is given by the `BANDNUM` header value; the bank is given by the `BANKNUM` header value.
 At GBT, the band and bank can also be obtained from the name of the *player* (a logical reference to the recording node) which has the format `BLP<band><bank>` (e.g. `BLP42`).
 The eight banks of a band correspond to a single 1500 MHz wide IF signal.

-Note: the term *bank* is also used at the GBT to refer to a *band*.
+Note: the term *bank* is also often used at the GBT to refer to a *band*.
 Usually the intended meaning is clear from the context.

 ## Main process and distributed workers